makersacademy/takeaway-challenge/README.md

 * A free account on Twilio will only allow you to send texts to "verified" numbers.
 Use your mobile phone number, don't worry about the customer's mobile phone.

+> :warning: **WARNING:** think twice before you push your **mobile number** or **Twilio API Key** to a public space like GitHub :eyes:
+>
-* **WARNING** think twice before you push your mobile number or any private details to a public space like Github.
-Now is a great time to think about security and how you can keep your private information secret.
+> :key: Now is a great time to think about security and how you can keep your private information secret.
 You might want to explore environment variables.

 * Finally submit a pull request before Monday at 9am with your solution or partial solution.
 However much or little amount of code you wrote please please please submit a pull request before Monday at 9am